 For sports enthusiasts, a Portland Sea Dogs baseball game is fun for the whole family.
 As the minor league affiliate to the Boston Red Sox, Sea Dogs games draw fans of all ages to cheer on future big leaguers and watch some impressive baseball.
 Tickets are extremely affordable and there is always something fun going on at Hadlock Field from contests and giveaways to games and entertainment from Slugger the Sea Dog, the team's mascot.
 Former Sea Dogs players include Jacoby Ellsbury, Kevin Youkilis, Dustin Pedroia and Kevin Millar.
 You may spot current Red Sox stars playing in a Sea Dogs game, like Dice K, as they rehab on their return to the Major Leagues.

-There are plenty of affordable lodging options in Portland including chain hotels, quaint bed and breakfasts and renowned historc inns in the downtown area, and in South Portland near the Maine Mall and Portland Jetport.
+There are plenty of affordable lodging options in Portland including chain hotels, quaint bed and breakfasts and renowned historc inns .
+In nearby South Portland, the Maine Mall and Portland Jetport also have convenient lodging.
 If you are feeling adventurous, you can stay on a Portland island for a night, arriving and departing by boat.
-Whether you are visiting for a day, a week, or longer, you will never run out of things to do, see and eat in Portland!
-With a population of about 66,000 in Portland it's quite manageable and very Maine.
+Whether visiting for a day, a week, or longer, you will never run out of things to do, see and eat in Portland!
+With a population of about 66,000 it's quite manageable.
 In fact, a quarter of Maine's total population is in greater Portland, 230,000 of Maine's million + residents.
 Learn more about Portland hotels.